Get help with Residential Care Subsidy or Residential Care Loan paperwork

 Letting Public Trust do the work enables you to concentrate on other important matters, such as settling a family member into a rest home.

-How Residential Care Subsidies and Loans work
+How Residential Care Subsidies and Residential Care Loans work

-A Residential Care Subsidy (RCS) can cover some or all of the costs and is paid directly to the care facility.The amount paid depends on the value of the applicants assets and their income.
+A Residential Care Subsidy (RCS) can cover some or all of the costs and is paid directly to the care facility.The amount paid depends on the value of the applicant's assets and their income.

 If you or a loved one require residential care, it’s important to find out your eligibility for an RCS or RCL in a timely fashion to avoid escalating financial burden.

-Applying for a Residential Care Subsidy or Loan
+Applying for a subsidy or loan

-Applying for a RCS or RCL is a two-step process, which includes completing a complex 20-page application form and providing supporting documentation.
+Applying for an RCS or RCL is a two-step process, which includes completing a complex 20-page application form and providing supporting documentation.
 Public Trust can prepare this for you to ensure it is completed correctly.

 Your care needs are assessed by a Needs Assessment Service Coordinator (NASC).
-If they deem that residential care is required, they will provide an RCS/RCL application form to complete which will enable WINZ to assess your eligibility for financial support.
+If they deem that residential care is required, they will provide an RCS/RCL application form to complete, which will enable WINZ to assess your eligibility for financial support.

 Income and assets are assessed for both the applicant and their partner.
 Public Trust can help with collecting and preparing the supplementary information required for the application.